 Staff must never use their personal mobile phones or cameras to take photographs at the Club during working hours.
 Doing so will be considered gross misconduct and may result in instant dismissal.

-See our Mobile Phone policy, Safeguarding policy and Staff Disciplinary policy for more details.
+See our Mobile Phone policy and Safeguarding policies for more details.

 Smoking, Alcohol and Drugs